TheLastTech/playcanvas-games/readme.md

 (this is the default example script from the babel-playcanvas repo)

-below are the instructions (I'll levave for now) from the original repo.
+below are the instructions (I will levave for now) from the original repo.
 ```

 # Introduction